jeffrey-vlokhoven/leaf-classification-cnn/README.md

 ## Motivation

 Plant diseases have a crucial impact on agricultural productivity worldwide.
-Manual disease identification is low and prone to human error, and the solution are deep learning models which automate the process and make accurate predictions.
+Manual disease identification is low and prone to human error and the solution are deep learning models which automate the process and make accurate predictions.

 This project demonstrates:
 - How to apply CNNs and transfer learning to image classification problems.